 \section{Localized Audio Visual DeepFake Dataset}

-We created a large-scale audio-visual deepfake dataset containing 136,304 video clips (36,431 real and 99,873 fake).
-The data generation pipeline is illustrated in Figure~\ref{fig:data_generation}.
-Our deepfake generation method is based on changing relevant words in the video transcripts.
-Technically, our manipulation strategy includes replacing strategic words with their antonyms, which leads to a significant change in the perceived sentiment of a given statement.
+We created a large-scale audio-visual deepfake dataset containing 136,304 videos (36,431 real and 99,873 fake).
+Our data generation pipeline is illustrated in Figure~\ref{fig:data_generation}.
+The generation is guided by relevant words in the video transcripts and specifically, the manipulation strategy is to replace strategic words with their antonyms, which leads to a significant change in the perceived sentiment of the statement.